nmwsharp/polyscope-docs/cpp/source/building/index.md

 Polyscope uses CMake to configure its build system.

-### Unix-like environments (macOS,Linux,WSL)

-If you're using CMake in a Unix-like environment, integrating Polyscope in to your codebase should be as simple as running
+## Adding Polyscope to your CMake

+### Subdirectory method

+First clone Polyscope's source code, using the following commands, or equivalent actions in a GUI.
+(Be sure to get the submodules, or you will have problems with empty directories!
+The `--recurse-submodules` below is important.)

 ```sh
 git clone --recurse-submodules https://github.com/nmwsharp/polyscope.git
 ```

-and adding
+Then, add the following lines to your `CMakeLists.txt`:
 ```
 add_subdirectory("path/to/polyscope")